 Our attorneys will properly evaluate your claim and fight for a fair and full amount for the death of your loved one.
 If the insurance company refuses to be fair, we can represent you at trial in Los Angeles County instead.
 Our lawyers will do everything possible to ensure your voice is heard and your family has what it needs during this difficult time.

 Contact a Los Angeles Wrongful Death Lawyer Today

-If a loved one has suffered a wrongful death in, please contact us immediately for assistance.
+If a family member has suffered a wrongful death in, please contact us immediately for assistance.
 We understand that this is not an easy time for you, and we want to make sure that you are given the support necessary.
 Schedule a free consultation with us today and see how we can help.
 You may call our office at (310) 321-4800 or fill out our online contact form.